 The main objective of the Company is to guarantee, under the Trust Deed, the payment of interest and principal payable under the Covered Bonds issued by Achmea Bank N.V. ("Achmea" or "the Issuer") which is located at Spoorlaan 298, 5017 JZ Tilburg with its registered office in The Hague.
 As consideration for the Company to meet its obligation under the issued guarantee, Achmea Bank will transfer eligible assets to the Company.
 Achmea Bank transferred eligible mortgage loans to the Company through a so-called silent assignment (stille cessie).
 Meaning that until the occurrence of an Assignment Notification Event, the Asset Cover test has been breached or a Notice to pay / CBC Acceleration Notice have been served ("the Events"), Achmea Bank is entitled to all proceeds in relation to the transferred eligible assets.
-If one or more of the previously mentioned events occurs or notice(s) have been issued, the Company will be entitled to receive all proceeds in relation to the transferred assets, in order to fulfil its obligations under the issued guarantee: payment of interest and principal on the Covered Bonds.
+If one or more of the previously mentioned events occurs or notice(s) have been issued, the Company will be entitled to receive all proceeds in relation to the transferred assets, in order to fulfil its obligation under the issued guarantee; payment of interest and principal on the Covered Bonds.

-In 2023, Achmea Bank issued no Covered Bonds.
+In 2024, Achmea Bank issued under the Covered Bond Programme the following series of Covered Bonds: